serrano1314/alias-batch-scripting/README.md

 create an "autorun" string value with value data of "chcp 65001 > nul && C:\alias-batch-scripting\cmd.bat" or where is the path of these files

 ### prerequisite:
-install anonymice nerd font and set it for the cmd terminal font\n install droidsanmono font for icons\n set to utf-8 your cmd terminal\n also install git to your device\n
+install anonymice nerd font and set it for the cmd terminal font <br/>
+install droidsanmono font for icons<br/>
+set to utf-8 your cmd terminal<br/>
+also install git to your device<br/>